Public Schools: Enroll Your Scholar

 SCHEDULE AN APPOINTMENT

-Receive one-on-one support to submit your scholar’s application before the Admissions Lottery deadline.
+Receive one-on-one support to submit your scholar’s application or complete the Registration Form.
 Secure your appointment today.
 Click here for availability.

 My scholar is returning to SHPS.
 Do I need to reapply?

 No. Scholars in TK through 7th grade who are currently enrolled at PS7 for the 2022-2023 school year do not need to reapply for the admissions lottery for next year.
 However, 8th grade scholars continuing to 9th grade at Sac High DO need to submit an application.